 Car rental is VERY expensive down there.
 Buy a copy of the TicoTimes.NET before you go (get the latest PDF) and the classifieds in the back lists some car rentals from local places.

 FYI, Interbus and Greyline does shuttle busses around (8-14 person vans) and so do local places like montezumaexpeditions.com (I love these guys) for getting around (usually they are door-to-door).
-I use them for getting around most of the time. over 6 years ago
+I use them for getting around most of the time. almost 7 years ago